prrvchr/OAuth2OOo/README.md

 ___

-## Install:
+## Installation:

 It seems important that the file was not renamed when it was downloaded.
 If necessary, rename it before installing it.

 - ![OAuth2OOo logo][21] Install **[OAuth2OOo.oxt][22]** extension [![Version][23]][22]

-Restart LibreOffice / OpenOffice after installation.
+Restart LibreOffice after installation.

+**On Windows, restarting LibreOffice may not be enough.**
+To ensure that LibreOffice restarts correctly, use the Windows Task Manager to verify that no LibreOffice services are visible after LibreOffice is shut down.

 ___